Don’t Make the Same Mistakes Over and Over Again

 Mistake #5: DON’T ignore how to protect your investments.

-DO learn how to spot the red flags of fraud.
+DO learn how to spot fraud, including relationship investment scams.
 Scam artists will try various ways to get you to invest in their bogus investment opportunities.
 They may offer you a so called “once in a lifetime” exclusive investment opportunity.
 They may promise you high returns on your investment with no risk.
 They may even tell you that the opportunity won’t last long in order to pressure you into investing right away.
 Don’t fall for these aggressive sales tactics.
 If an investment opportunity sounds too good to be true, it probably is.
-Learn more by checking out our short videos on what you can do to avoid investment fraud.
+Learn more about what real scams can look like to help protect yourself from investment fraud.

 Biggest Mistake of All: DON’T make investment decisions before going to Investor.gov.